mohamedi01/ee109/Final-Project/README.md

 # EE109 Final Project: Audio Transcription and Analysis Pipeline

 For our EE109 final project, we are implementing a Python-based audio transcription and analysis system.
-It features a custom Digital Signal Processing (DSP) frontend to extract log-Mel spectrograms, an Automatic Speech Recognition (ASR) stage using OpenAI's Whisper, and a Natural Language Processing (NLP) module for text summarization and analysis (keyword and topic identification).
+It features a custom Digital Signal Processing (DSP) frontend to extract log-Mel spectrograms, an Automatic Speech Recognition (ASR) stage using OpenAI's Whisper API, and a Natural Language Processing (NLP) module for text summarization and analysis (keyword and topic identification).

 ## Core Components & Workflow

-The system processes audio in three main stages, orchestrated by a central pipeline:
+The system processes input audio in three main stages, orchestrated by a central pipeline:

 1.  **Digital Signal Processing (DSP) Frontend (`audiolib.dsp.mel`)**
-    *   The `wav_to_logmel` function is the heart of this stage.
-It takes an audio file (various formats like WAV, FLAC, MP3 supported) or raw audio data as input.
+    *   The `wav_to_logmel` takes an audio file (various formats like WAV, FLAC, MP3 supported) or raw audio data as input.
     *   **Key Processing Steps:**
         1.  **Loading & Resampling**: Audio is loaded and, if necessary, resampled to 16 kHz (Whisper's standard).
         2.  **Quantization Simulation**: Audio is scaled to the int16 range, clipped, cast to `int16`, then cast back to `float32` and rescaled (divided by 32768.0).
 This step mimics the behavior of Whisper's reference audio loading, which often involves `ffmpeg` that performs such a conversion, ensuring compatibility.